seagram/seagram.dev/src/pages/posts/apple-script.md

     | ‘by’ | ‘on’ | ‘into’ | terminologyPreposition
 ```

 That is not a typo.
-AppleScript actually includes slang language like
+AppleScript does infact include slang language like “thru.”
-“thru.”
 Yet, that is far from the only syntactical quirk.
-For example,
-if the quantity being referred to is even, does “middle” select the
-rounded-up or rounded-down index?
-Does “some” indicate a specific
-quantity or just a single object?
-Using possessive syntax like “’s” is
-utterly ambiguous when referencing objects not typically personified.
-These syntax choices, intended to improve legibility, ultimately impede
-the language's potential.
+For example, if the quantity being referred to is even, does “middle” select the rounded-up or rounded-down index?
+Does “some” indicate a specific quantity or just a single object?
+Using possessive syntax like “’s” is utterly ambiguous when referencing objects not typically personified.
+These syntax choices, intended to improve legibility, ultimately impede the language's potential.

 ## comparison

-To illustrate, let’s consider a simple task: prompting a user to select
-a directory, then renaming all files in that directory by prefixing them
+To illustrate, let’s consider a simple task: prompting a user to select a directory, then renaming all files in that directory by prefixing them with “new\_”.
-with “new\_”.
 Here’s the solution in Python:

 ```
 import os